Sma-Franklin/Sam-Franklin-Blog/content/posts/Cryptic Secrets - The Pit/index.md

 **Objects/ areas:**
 - A stone ladder built into the wall.
 At the top is a hatch hidden to blend in the with stone floor slates in the seating area.  _**Leads to pit seating**_
-- A red gemstone (matched with the one for the magic sword) embedded in a ‘chest’ (mimic)
+- A red gemstone (matched with the one for the magic sword) embedded in a ‘chest’ (mimic).
+When placed into the sword it becomes a flame tongue.
 - Strange runes mark the walls spiralling upwards.
 In 4 sections: for wind, fire, ice and lightning.
 When a spell of appropriate type is cast on each a secret hatch containing a magic wand will open.

 ### Pit seating